Automattic/jetpack/readme.txt

 The plugin serves cached files in 3 ways (ranked by speed):

 1. Mod_Rewrite.
-The fastest method is by using Apache mod_rewrite (or whatever similar module your web server supports).
+The fastest method is by using Apache mod_rewrite (or whatever similar module your web server supports) to serve "supercached" static html files.
 This completely bypasses PHP and is extremely quick.
-If your server is hit by deluge of traffic it is more likely to cope as the requests are "lighter".
+If your server is hit by a deluge of traffic it is more likely to cope as the requests are "lighter".
 This does require the Apache mod_rewrite module (which is probably installed if you have custom permalinks) and a modification of your .htaccess file.
-Only visits by anonymous or unknown users will be served this way.
+Visits by anonymous or unknown users will be served this way.
 2. PHP.
-Cached files can now be served by PHP in two ways.
-The new PHP method will serve a "supercached" file if it exists and it's almost as fast as the mod_rewrite method.
+Supercached static files can now be served by PHP.
+The plugin will serve a "supercached" file if it exists and it's almost as fast as the mod_rewrite method.
 It's easier to configure as the .htaccess file doesn't need to be changed.
 You still need a custom permalink.
-Your server may not cope as well with a really large amount of traffic (yes, you're gaming Digg aren't you?)
+Your server may not cope as well with a really large amount of traffic.
+(You're gaming Digg aren't you?
+You'll need mod_rewrite, the rest of us are ok with PHP!)
 3. Legacy caching.
 This is mainly used to cache pages for known users.
 These are logged in users, visitors who leave comments or those who should be shown custom per-user data.
 It's the most flexible caching method but also the slowest.
 As each page is different it's often better not to cache pages for these users at all and avoid legacy caching.
 Legacy caching will also cache visits by unknown users if this caching mode is selected.
+See the FAQ, "How do I make certain parts of the page stay dynamic?" for the main reason to use legacy caching.

 If you're new to caching use PHP caching.
 It's easy to set up and very fast.
 Avoid legacy caching unless you want to have highly customised pages.

+= Recommended Settings =
+Advanced users will probably want to use mod_rewrite caching, but PHP caching is almost as good and recommended for everyone else.
+Enable the following:

+1. PHP caching.
+2. Compress pages.
+3. Don't cache pages for known users.
+4. Cache rebuild.

+Garbage collection is the act of cleaning up cache files that are out of date and stale.
+There's no correct value for the expiry time but a good starting point is 1800 seconds if you're not using legacy mode.
+If you are using that mode start with an expiry time of 600 seconds.

+If you are not using legacy mode caching consider deleting the contents of the "Rejected User Agents" text box and allow search engines create supercache static files.

+Likewise, preload as many posts as you can and enable "Preload Mode".
+Garbage collection will still occur but it won't affect the preloaded files.
+If you don't care about sidebar widgets updating often set the preload interval to 2880 minutes (2 days) so all your posts aren't recached very often.
+When the preload occurs the cache files for the post being refreshed is deleted and then regenerated.
+Afterwards a garbage collection of all old files is performed to clean out stale cache files.

 See the [WP Super Cache homepage](http://ocaoimh.ie/wp-super-cache/) for further information.
 [Developer documentation](http://ocaoimh.ie/wp-super-cache-developers/) is also available for those who need to interact with the cache or write plugins.